R E S E A R C H

-I'm an anthropological linguist at the University of Miami.
-Much of my research is concerned with understanding the effects of language on
+I'm an anthropological linguistics professor at the University of Miami.
+Much of my research explores the intersection of language and thought, for instance

 PhD, Master's, Rice University